platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 highlight=false
 ---

-If your registrar doesn't support custom records or domain forwarding, and you can't use a redirection service, consider using `A` records.
+If your registrar doesn't support custom records or domain forwarding and you can't use a redirection service, consider using `A` records.

 Using `A` records is _strongly discouraged_ and [should only be used as a last resort](#why-cname-records).